 The association is an affiliated organisation of the International Statistical Institute, is a member body of the Royal Society of New Zealand and is part of the Mathematical Sciences Council of New Zealand.

-The NZSA holds an annual conference, in a one-, two- or three-day or co-hosting format as appropriate in the context of the year’s activities.
+The NZSA usually holds an annual conference, in a one-, two- or three-day or co-hosting format as appropriate in the context of the year’s activities.